Ambiaence/multinary_for_lute/README.md

 # How do I change the settings?

 Pick up a shovel and edit the source!
-For example, you can change or add dictionaries by looking in the main function.
+For example, you can change or add dictionaries by considering in the main function.

 ```golang
 func main() {